Onboarding New Products

 Each outline has a restriction on certain attributes that can be found under restricted_attributes.

-restricted_attributes is a dynamic object and not shown when all values of an attribute are allowed. e.g. the attribute condition allows 2 different values on a global level.
-Both of them can be used within sandals.
-There's no restriction.
+The restricted_attributes is a dynamic object and not shown when all values of an attribute are allowed.
+For example, the attribute condition allows 2 different values on a global level.
+Both of them can be used within sandals without restriction.
 The attribute washing_instructions allows 20 different values on a global level.
 However, within the outline sandals only 4 of them should be used.
 These 4 are shown in restricted_attributes.

 Product Outline Example